Find Trade Colleges

 73% Freshmen Loans

-There are 944 students at Lincoln Tech - Melrose Park in total, 944 are full-time undergraduates.
+There are 944 full-time undergraduates at Lincoln Tech - Melrose Park, and 944 students altogether.
 The school has a student-to-faculty ratio of 29 to 1.

 The early-career average earnings of bachelor’s-degree holders from Lincoln Tech - Melrose Park is $34,481.